Conifold transitions via affine geometry and mirror symmetry: Introduction

 Finally we apply these results to specific examples.
 We consider the case of Schoen's Calabi-Yau \cite{Schoen}, which is a fibred product of two rational elliptic surfaces.
 A corresponding tropical manifold has been described by Gross in \cite{Gross_Batirev}.
 It is possible to modify the example in many ways so that we obtain a tropical conifold with various nodes.
 We show how these nodes can be resolved/smoothed and thus obtain new tropical manifolds.
 The interesting fact is that this procedure automatically produces the mirror families via discrete Legendre transform and the reconstruction theorems.
+For this class of examples we also partially prove Conjecture \ref{trop_cycle_conj}.